NLeSC/mcfly-tutorial/README.md

 `pip install jupyter`

 For more documentation on Jupyter: See the [official documentation](https://jupyter-notebook-beginner-guide.readthedocs.io/en/latest/)

+## Installation on Windows
+Windows users can best use [Anaconda 3.6](https://www.anaconda.com/download).
+* Create a new environment (Environments > Create…)
+* Click the play button next to your environment and select ‘Open terminal’
+* Type `conda install numpy scipy jupyter` and then `pip install mcfly`
+* Click the play button again and select ‘open with Jupyter notebook’
+* Navigate to the directory where you cloned this repository, where you can open the notebooks

 ## Running the notebooks
 The tutorials can be run using Jupyter.
 From the tutorial root folder run: